kent0/Tetris/README.md

 Tetromino is the nomenclature for the pieces used in Tetris.
 There are 7 types of tetrominos in the game of Tetris.
 This class provides translational and rotational movements of the tetrominos.

+### Tetris.jar

+A compiled archive of all the classes.

 ## Instructions

+### Compilation

 1. On a Unix system, put the files in the same folder.
 2. `cd` into the folder.
 3. Run the command `$ javac *.java`
 4. Run the command `$ java Main`

+### Game Control

+- 'a', 's', and 'd' keys for translational movement.
+- 'w' key for hard drop.
+- 'j' & 'k' keys for rotational movement.
+- 'l' key for hold.